 Class<?> clazz = Bean.getClass(className);

-if (Runnable.class.isAssignableFrom(clazz)) {
+if (java.lang.Runnable.class.isAssignableFrom(clazz)) {

 boolean sync = form.getParamBoolean("sync");